Pinedale OFFline

 click here

-Copyright © 2023 Pinedale OFFline
+Copyright © 2024 Pinedale OFFline

 E-mail: info@pinedaleoffline.com

 Disclaimer: Pinedale OFFline is an April Fool's Day edition of Pinedale Online.
-All stories and persons quoted here are generally fictitious and photos shamelessly digitally altered for this special edition.
+All stories and persons quoted here are fictitious and photos shamelessly digitally altered for this special edition.
 No real persons or entities mentioned on this website can be held responsible for claims made in Pinedale OFFline stories.

 ww.PinedaleOFFline.com